brainpaingames/mesa/mesa/examples/advanced/sugarscape_g1mt/Readme.md

 │   database_logger.py      # Class for logging all data to SQLite │
 │   investments.json        # External definitions for all investment opportunities
-│   investment.py           # Defines the InvestmentOpportunity data class
+│   investment.py           # Defines the InvestmentOpportunity & SimulatedAgent classes
+│   contracts.py            # Defines the Contract data object
 │
 │   dashboard.py            # Main entry point for the Streamlit dashboard │   analysis_helpers.py     # Data-querying functions for the dashboard